artmiron/OfficeExplorer/README.md

 Artur Mironczuk

 Launch:
 To start the game, run "python3 src/game.py" in the command line.
+You need to provide openai_api_key in game.py file in order to get quest questions.
 Required libraries: pygame, requests.

 Game Description:
 Office Explorer is a virtual journey through an office space.